poojadeshmukh163/Project2/README.md

 📌This policy is used to modify the trust policy to allow the flow logs service.

-🔧STEP 7: Enable VPC Flow Logs
+🔧 7: Enable VPC Flow Logs

     Go to VPC Console → Your VPCs → Select your VPC